TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-databox-data-copy-and-validation-preparetoship-is-slow.md

 # Data Box - Data copy and validation

 ## **Prepare to ship is slow**

-You will experience slow copy prepare to ship speeds in case you have large number of small files
+You may experience slow speeds during prepare to ship if you have a large number of small files.